remivalade/contact-me-widget/README.md

 # Reusable "Made By" Module

+A small widget to display on websites so people can contact you.
+Includes contact obfuscation so scrapping bots cannot copy your email or telegram (at least the not clever ones).

 Created as a **Web Component:** Best for any website - Hugo, Jekyll, WordPress, plain HTML, or even React/Vue.